-- Total value of residential dwellings in Australia estimated at $10.72 trillion at the end of March quarter 2024, an increase of $209.4 billion [8].
+- Total value of residential dwellings in Australia estimated at $11.03 trillion at the end of the December 2024, an increase of $26.4 billion from the last quarter [8].

-- Total value of new home loans issued per month is around $29.76 billion [13].
+- Total value of new home loans issued in the Dec 2024 quarter was $88.61 billion [12].

 - Average home loan deposit for new first home buyers is around $159,000 [13].